mbari-org/mxm-doc/docs/model.md

-Basically, a provider indicates the _mission templates_ and _assets_ that it handles, and supports both the execution of _missions_ defined according to such mission templates, and associated reporting in terms of mission and asset status and data generated.
+Basically, a provider indicates the _mission templates_ and _assets_ that it handles, and supports both the execution of _missions_ defined according to such mission templates, and associated reporting in terms of mission and asset status and generated data.

 #### Provider Capabilities

 By default, MXM will assume a minimum set of required capabilities.
-During registration, the provider can indicate additional capabilities as described below.
+At registration, the provider can optionally indicate additional capabilities as described below.
 This is intended to allow some flexibility, especially to accommodate various levels of sophistication of the integrated providers.